MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/azure-machine-learning-experiments.md

 #### Model selection

 Now we need to choose the optimal algorithm to use.
 In this case, most features are based on categorical features.
-Typically, decision tree–based models perform well.
-In case of purely numerical features, neural networks could be a better choice.
+Typically, decision tree–based models work well.
+If there are only numerical features, neural networks could be a better choice.
 Support vector machine (SVM) also is a good candidate in such situations; however, it needs quite a bit of tuning to extract the best performance.
 We choose **Two-Class Boosted Decision Tree** as the first model of choice followed by **Two-Class SVM** as the second model.
-Azure Machine Learning Studio lets you perform A/B testing of two so it’s beneficial to start with two models rather than one.
+Azure Machine Learning Studio lets you do A/B testing of two so it’s beneficial to start with two models rather than one.

 The following image shows the model training and evaluation pipeline from Azure Machine Learning Studio.

 :::image type="content" source="media/azure-machine-learning-model.png" alt-text="Churn model in Azure Machine Learning Studio":::

-We also apply a technique called **Permutation Feature Importance** which is an important aspect of model optimization.
+We also apply a technique called **Permutation Feature Importance**, an important aspect of model optimization.
 Built-in models have little to no insight into the impact of any specific feature on the final prediction.
 The feature importance calculator uses a custom algorithm to compute the influence of individual features on the outcome for a specific model.
 The feature importance is normalized between +1 to -1.
-A negative influence means that the corresponding feature has counter-intuitive influence on the outcome and should be removed from the model.
-A positive influence indicates that the feature is contributing heavily towards the prediction.
-These values should not be confused with correlation coefficients as they are completely different metrics.
+A negative influence means the corresponding feature has counter-intuitive influence on the outcome and should be removed from the model.
+A positive influence indicates the feature is contributing heavily towards the prediction.
+These values aren't correlation coefficients as they are different metrics.
 For more information, see [Permutation Feature Importance](https://docs.microsoft.com/azure/machine-learning/studio-module-reference/permutation-feature-importance).

 The entire [churn experiment is available in the Azure AI Gallery](https://gallery.azure.ai/Experiment/Hotel-Churn-Predictive-Exp).